togarashimayo/togarashimayo.github.io/content/more/books.md

 * *Persepolis* (original French version) by Marjane Satrapi
 * *Kitchen Confidential* by Anthony Bourdain
 * *The Wealth Ladder* by Nick Maggiulli
-* *The Little Book of Common Sense Investing* by John C Bogle

 ## Currently
 * *Die Tribute von Panem: Der Tag bricht an* (*The Hunger Games: Sunrise on the Reaping*'s German translation) by Suzanne Collins